npgsql/doc/conceptual/EFCore.PG/mapping/json.md

 1. As simple strings
 2. As strongly-typed user-defined types (POCOs)
 3. As [System.Text.Json](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/) DOM types (JsonDocument or JsonElement)

-> [!NOTE]
-> Mapping to POCO or to System.Text.Json types was introduced in version 3.0.0

 ## String mapping